kyoro1/knowledge_mining_computer_vision/README.md

     Network URL: http://xxx.xxx.xxx.xxx:8501
     ```

-    Go to [streamlit doc](https://docs.streamlit.io/library/get-started) for more reference.
     Once you successfully run your app, you will see:

     ![top page](/docs/images/top_page.png)